-- Target services to homeless LGBTQ students.
-Mental health services and outreach should include the specific needs of homeless LGBTQ students, who are critically at risk for suicidal behavior.
+- Target services to homeless LGBQ students.
+Mental health services and outreach should include the specific needs of homeless LGBQ students, who are critically at risk for suicidal behavior.
 Teachers often already know which students have been bullied and are most in need of additional support.
-Schools that already offer on-site mental health care should evaluate their capacity for working with students experiencing homelessness and LGBTQ students.
+Schools that already offer on-site mental health care should evaluate their capacity for working with students experiencing homelessness and LGBQ students.

 Ralph da Costa Nunez, PhD, President and CEO